Vasantdada Patil: Political and family connections

 In 1985 he was embroiled in a public dispute with a Deputy Commissioner of BMC, G R Khairnar, for having demolished Patil's son's hotel "Step In".
 Khairnar eventually became a hero for taking on politicians, including Sharad Pawar.
 This dispute, meanwhile, discredited Congress rule and combined with other issues, gave the Shiv Sena-BJP combination an upper hand in subsequent elections.

 His elder son Prakashbapu Vasantdada Patil and his grandson Pratik Prakashbapu Patil are former MPs from Sangli.

 Vasantadada had a vast circle, but few close friends.
-Among these were Navale, Page, Charudatta (Charubhai) Shah, P Pandurang Kadam (Tatya), Sampatrao Mane and Vitthal Patil.
+Among these were Dhulappa Navale, V.S.Page, Charudatta (Charubhai) Shah, P Pandurang Kadam (Tatya), Sampatrao Mane (Nana) and Vitthal Patil.

+In 1958, Vasantdada Patil, along with friends including Dhulappa Navale, Rambhau Arwade, Abasaheb Shinde, Shankarao Shinde, and Abasaheb Kulkarni (Khebudkar), established pioneering cooperative projects.

 His second wife, Shalinitai Patil, is an MLA from Koregaon, Satara district.
 She joined the Nationalist Congress Party (NCP) in 1999, but was expelled for her opposition to reservation of 27.5% for Other Backward Classes (OBCs) in academic institutes such as Indian Institutes of Technology (IIT) and Indian Institutes of Management (IIM).
 However, she later declared that Marathas were too big a community for any political party to displease, and said "... the economically backward classes across all communities should be given reservation.
 At least 50 per cent of Maharashtra's population needs quotas."

 Vasantdada Patil died on 1 March 1989.